-The majority of 2009 income came through the Nevada Fire Safe Council.
+The majority of project income continues to come from grants and contracts administered by the Nevada Fire Safe Council.
 The Council made over \$400,000 in funding from the Southern Nevada Public Lands Management Act available to the district for fuels reduction.
-In July of 2009, the fire district began to receive funding made possible by the Fuels Reduction Tax Override.
+In July of 2009, the fire district began to receive funding made possible by the Fuels Reduction Tax Override, which created the Fire Safe Community Fund.
 This override, in the amount of \$0.05 per \$100.00 of assessed valuation.
 This override will bring approximately \$650,000.00 of additional annual revenue to the program to help fund fuels reduction and wildland fire prevention and awareness.